 Overall Customer Satisfaction

 We annually survey our residents on how satisfied they are on a variety of measures.
-The previous survey happened in June and we saw improvements on the previous year in many areas.
+The most recent survey happened in March and we saw our satisfaction remain largely stable, cementing the improvements of the previous year.

 Customer Satisfaction – Key Areas

-Our customers were least satisfied with our repairs service, which reflects the issues we’ve since been working to solve.
-Residents on the whole however are satisfied with the quality of their homes.
-We’re pleased with our rented customers’ satisfaction with the value for money we provide.
-One reason for this is that our rents are £47.80 less expensive per month on average than an equivalent Social Rent home in London & the South East (source: Homes & Communities Agency SDR 2016/17).
+Our customers were least satisfied with our repairs service in March.
+We feel that this figure should grow in the next survey given the improvements above.
+We’re pleased with our rented customers’ satisfaction with the value for money we provide: on average, our rents are £47.80 less expensive per month than an equivalent Social Rent home in London & the South East (source: Homes & Communities Agency SDR 2016/17).